 Online Appendices

 TAR requires the printed version of all papers and all submissions to conform to TAR’s page length guidelines.
-An Online Appendix will only be offered when the Editor concludes that there is specific material that is an appropriate part of the paper but tangential enough to not be part of the printed version and instructs the authors to place that material in an online appendix.
+An Online Appendix will only be offered when the editor concludes that there is specific material that is an appropriate part of the paper but tangential enough to not be part of the printed version and instructs the authors to place that material in an online appendix.
 This typically occurs near the end of the review process.
-This policy ensures material published in an online appendix has been scrutinized during the review process by the reviewers and Editor.
+This policy ensures material published in an online appendix has been scrutinized during the review process by the reviewers and editor.
 TAR does not view online appendices as a repository for supporting material that has not been part of the reviewed manuscript or for material the authors simply want to make available online.
-For example, TAR does not routinely published survey instruments or tables relating to empirical analyses the summaries of which appear in footnotes in the printed version of the paper.
+For example, TAR does not routinely publish survey instruments or tables relating to empirical analyses the summaries of which appear in footnotes in the printed version of the paper.

 Resubmissions based on a Previously Rejected Manuscript

+In some cases, authors may wish to resubmit a previously rejected manuscript because they believe the revised version essentially constitutes a new paper.
 To qualify for resubmission to TAR, a previously rejected manuscript must be a genuinely new paper.
 An extensive revision of the originally rejected paper does not meet this criterion and is not permitted to be resubmitted.
 If authors were allowed to submit revisions without being invited to do so, papers effectively would never be rejected.
 The paper asking a new research question or employing a substantially new dataset or methodology could be evidence that the paper is “genuinely new.”
 The large majority of these resubmission requests are not granted.
+The Senior Editor usually asks the original Editor to evaluate the newness of the paper.
+The original Editor is likely an expert in the area and is familiar with the original paper.
+If the original Editor is unavailable, the Senior Editor asks another Editor, or ad hoc Editor, to evaluate the newness of the paper.
+If the new paper is evaluated to be genuinely new, it continues through the review process.
+If not, it is rejected by the Senior Editor.

 Submission Limits

 Individual authors are limited to eight first round submissions over a rolling 24-month period.
 The limit applies to each author individually and does not depend on how many co- authors are listed on any paper.
 Papers that receive a first-round revise and resubmit decision do not count against this limit regardless of the ultimate outcome.
 The limit shall be adjusted on a monthly basis.
 Submissions made in excess of the rejection limit will automatically receive a desk reject from the Senior Editor which shall indicate when the author is eligible to submit another paper.
+Exceptions to this policy can be made by the Senior Editor on a case-by-case basis (e.g., considering history of TAR publications, history of reviewing for TAR).

 ADDITIONAL INFORMATION